ToluOwo2/Module-5/README.md

 ## Methods decision log

-The repository includes a methods decision log documenting major analytical decisions and their rationale.
+The repository includes `methods_decision_log.md`, which documents major analytical decisions and their rationale.
 This supports reproducibility and transparency for choices such as:

 * dataset selection;
 * target definition;